ivpusic/jFS/README.md

 ####How to run?

-First you need set env variable FS_TYPE, with FAT or EXT4 value.
+First you need set env variable FS_TYPE to FAT or EXT4 value.

 Example: